How Much Should My Cat Weigh? Healthy Ranges by Breed

 Activity Level

-Indoor cats tend to be heavier than outdoor cats due to lower activity.
+Indoor cats tend to weigh more due to lower exercise.

 Spay/Neuter Status